*As an Amazon Associate and member of other affiliate programs, we may earn a commission for purchases made through links in this post.

 Other attractions in Millennium Park

-The delightfully winding BP Bridge connects Maggie Daley Park to Millennium Park and boasts views of Lake Michigan and a climbing wall.
-Both the pavilion and the bridge are constructed of shiny, curved stainless steel just like Cloud Gate.
+The delightfully winding BP Bridge connectsย Maggie Daley Park to Millennium Park and boasts views of Lake Michigan and a climbing wall.
+Both the pavilion and the bridge are constructed of shiny, curved stainless steel, just like Cloud Gate.

 Kenny Chesney caused quite a traffic jam.

 I opted to hop back on the bus and go along for the ride all the way back to my starting point.
-This time we had a much more engaging and entertaining tour guide.
+This time, we had a much more engaging and entertaining tour guide.

-We were cruising along at a snail’s pace because a traffic control officer didn’t allow the bus to turn at the intersection leading to Soldier Field.
+We were cruising along at a snail’s pace because a traffic control officer didn’t allow the bus to turnย at the intersection leading to Soldier Field.
 Where patrons of that night’s Kenny Chesney concert were flooding in both by car and on foot.
-So we sat at the light for nearly a half-hour before deciding to skip that entire portion of the tour which included Soldier Field, Shedd Aquarium, and Adler Planetarium.
+So we sat at the light for nearly a half-hour before deciding to skip that entire portion of the tour, which included Soldier Field, Shedd Aquarium, and Adler Planetarium.

-Other landmarks I viewed from the top of the bus include the Navy Pier, Hard Rock Cafe, the Hancock Tower, The Water Tower, the Wrigley Building, and Chicago Theater.
+Other landmarks I viewed from the top of the bus include the Navy Pier, Hard Rock Cafe, the Hancock Tower, The Water Tower, the Wrigley Building, and the Chicago Theater.

 Big Bus Tour views